 For each order, you can set default behaviors and add LOINC tests.
 You can also add SNOMED-CT procedures for reporting.

-After you add or edit an order, use the Protocol Builder to make the component and the desired order appear on a specific chart note.
+After you add or edit an order, use the Protocol Builder to make the component and the desired order appear on specific chart notes.

 Labs and Immunizations are Different than Other Orders: You can create and edit most kinds of orders in the Component Builder.
 You must create and edit lab orders in the Lab Configuration the Lab Configuration Tool, and new immunizations must be configured in Partner and the Immunization Configuration tool.